dorota-alina/Tic-tac-toe/index.md

-# How to play Tic Tac Toe
+# How to play Tic-tac-toe

 ![ttt](ttt.jpg)